 camera lucida and camera obscura

-Simple optical devices which assist artists in drawing faithful reproductions of distant scenes, plans, and diagrams, or microscopic specimens.
+The camera lucida and camera obscura are simple optical devices which assist artists in drawing faithful reproductions of distant scenes, plans, and diagrams, or microscopic specimens.

 The principle of the camera obscura was known to Aristotle; light admitted through a small hole into a darkened chamber projects a real image of the scene outside on the opposite wall.
 Later versions have used lenses and mirrors to give an evenly-illuminated horizontal image.